 Skrooge is able to import files from other financial applications or from your bank.
-So, whether you are coming from another application, or simply do not want to go through the hassle of manually entering your operations, Skrooge has a fast lane for you.
+So, whether you are migrating from another application, or simply do not want to go through the hassle of manually entering your operations, Skrooge has a quick-start option for this.

 CSV: Comma Separated Value.
 Though not strictly a financial format, it is quite often available as an export format from banks or other applications, mostly because it is so easy to use in a spreadsheet.